 - To reduce measurement error in the dietary assessments, nutrients and foods were analyzed in terms of densities (i.e., by 100 or 1,000kcal per day)

-- All models were calculated separately for normal-weight (body mass index less than 25kg/m2) or overweight or obese (BMI 25kg/m2 or higher) participants
+- All models were calculated separately for normal-weight (BMI less than 25kg/m2) or overweight or obese (BMI 25kg/m2 or higher) participants

 - The likelihood ratio test was used to determine the significance of the interaction between BMI and the main exposure variables with respect to pancreatic cancer.